 A Missouri native, David Peterka, founded the non-profit organization “When The Saints” in November 2011.
-David’s passion is to bring awareness to the issues of extreme poverty and social injustices around the world, and to help teach churches the roles they can play to combat it.
-David is currently the Missions Director at his local church and is also a child advocate through Compassion International helping children find sponsors.
-Although David is in his late twenties, he has extensive “hands-on” experience and has been an advocate for social injustice issues for nearly a decade.
-In the fall of 2011 he graduated from St. Louis Christian College with a Christian Ministries degree and emphasised Intercultural and Urban missions.
+David’s passion is to bring awareness to the issues of extreme poverty and social injustices in our world, and to help teach churches the roles they can play to end them.
+Although David is in his early thirties, he has extensive “hands-on” experience and has been an advocate for social injustice issues for over a decade.
+In the fall of 2011 he graduated from St. Louis Christian College with a Christian Ministries degree emphasizing Intercultural and Urban missions.

 David’s background includes widespread traveling and mission work throughout poverty stricken areas around the globe.
-All his travels are for research and first hand knowledge of the difficulties and challenges as well as the joy and contentment that poverty ironically brings.
+All his travels are for research and first hand knowledge of the difficulties and challenges as well as the joy and contentment that poverty can ironically bring.

 June 2007 – Made his first international trip to Kenya with the organization, “Feed the Children” in, where he helped feed children, garden, and educate on horticulture.

 Fall of 2007 and Spring of 2008 – Helped organize and lead a campus club on the grounds of Meremac Community College called the “Global Justice Project”.
 There were events such as a campus Fair Trade Market that raised $1800; a Dafur “die-in” where people actually laid on the concrete in the quad of the campus to bring awareness to the genocide in Dafur.
 Over 86 blankets were donated and shipped there with Bibles through “Voice of the Martyrs”.

 July 2008 – Traveled to Mexico with his local youth group as an assistant leader while helping out in the local community.